 1996 – The Nyurba pipe is discovered.
 The year also saw the establishment of the United Selling Organization.

 1997 – Alrosa recovers its first diamonds at the CatocaLtda processing facility.
-That leads to the opening up of operational offices in Angola, as well as London and Antwerp.
+This leads to the opening up of operational offices in Angola, London, and Antwerp.

 2000 – Brilliantly Alrosa, the cutting and polishing division of the company, is established.